 Maxwell has maintained her innocence and denied any wrongdoing.
 Last July, she was arrested at a secluded property in New Hampshire and is currently awaiting trial at a federal detention facility in Brooklyn.
-A judge has repeatedly declined Maxwell’s request for bail, despite her offering millions of dollars in bond and the renunciation of her British and French passports.
-Her trial begins this July.
+Judge Alison Nathan has repeatedly declined Maxwell’s request for bail, despite her offering millions of dollars in bond and the renunciation of her British and French passports.

 In recent weeks, her defense attorneys have sought delays, but Judge Nathan advised that “unless you hear further,” all parties should plan for jury selection as close to the set trial date of July 12 as possible.
 Last week, she agreed to sever the two perjury charges for a separate trial at a later date.